From Figma Make to Figma Design

 Explore design ideas or bootstrap the boring parts of your design in Figma Make, then import them into Figma Design using html.to.design plugin.

-Exploring Prototypes in Figma Make and importing them into Figma Design
+Explore prototypes in Figma Make and import them into Figma Design

 1. Create a new Figma Make project